airaria/TextPruner/README_EN.md

 ### Pruning Modes

-In TextPruner, there are three pruning modes : **vocabulary pruning**, **transformer pruning** and **pipeline pruning**.
+In TextPruner, there are three pruning modes: **vocabulary pruning**, **transformer pruning** and **pipeline pruning**.

 ![](pics/PruningModes.png)

 #### Vocabulary Pruning

-The pre-trained models usually have large vocabulary, but some tokens are rarely appeared in the datasets of the downstream tasks.
-These tokens can be removed to reduce model size and accelerate MLM pre-training.
+The pre-trained models usually have a large vocabulary, but some tokens rarely appear in the datasets of the downstream tasks.
+These tokens can be removed to reduce the model size and accelerate MLM pre-training.

 #### Transformer Pruning

 Another approach is pruning the transformer blocks.
 Some studies have shown that not all attention heads are equally important in the transformers.
-TextPruner reduces the model size and keep the model performance as high as possible by locating and removing the unimportant attention heads and the feed-forward networks neurons.
+TextPruner reduces the model size and keeps the model performance as high as possible by locating and removing the unimportant attention heads and the feed-forward networks' neurons.

 #### Pipeline Pruning

-In the pipeline pruning, TextPruner performs transformer pruning and vocabulary pruning successively to fully reduce the model size.
+In pipeline pruning, TextPruner performs transformer pruning and vocabulary pruning successively to fully reduce the model size.

 ## Usage